Address

 Description

 Lakeland County Park is located at 176 Johnson Avenue, Islandia, NY.
-There are 18 handicapped (van)-accessible spaces in the paved parking lot.
-The lot is next to the playground area and restrooms.
-Both are closed indefinitely due to the Covid-19 Pandemic.
+There are 18 accessible spaces in the paved parking lot.
+The lot is next to the inclusive playground area (no accessible swings) and restrooms.
+Restrooms are open seasonally.
+They each have a large accessible stall, and accessible sink.

 Wide, well-maintained boardwalks meander throughout the park.
 Some portions of the boardwalk have sides, some do not.
 The planks are even, making it easy to navigate.
 There are several benches along the way.
 There are also some dirt paths that are fairly flat.
-There are also two sensory trails.
+There are two sensory paths.

 Checklist